freedomotic/fd-developer-manual/docs/source/plugins/internationalization.rst

 ``i18n.msg("save_as") + i18n.msg("environment";``

-it'll result in "save as environment" ...
+it'll result in "**save as environment**" ...

-We can then use basic java string format, like that
+We can then use basic Java string format, like that

 +---------------+-----------------------+-----------------------+
 | Key string    | Default translation   | it\_IT localization   |